SamBarlow22/hangman/README.md

 ### Description
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain number of attempts.

 This is an implementation of the Hangman game, where the computer randomly generates a word from a list and the user attempts to guess the word by entering indiviudal letters.
-The player must guess the word before all sections of the hangman have been added, where each failed guess at a letter results in a section of the hangman being added.
+The player must guess the letters in the word before they lose all of their lives.

 ### Features
 - Randomly selects a word from a predefined list of words.